Philips PerfectCare Elite Plus has done the impossible: it made me enjoy ironing

 Steamy sensors

-Somewhat attractive with its bronze and black finish, what makes the Philips PerfectCare Elite Plus special is the amount of sensors it’s decked out with, which make it near-impossible for you to damage your clothes with it, and allows you to iron in or out creases with ease and precision.
+Somewhat attractive with its bronze and black finish, what makes the Philips PerfectCare Elite Plus special is the amount of sensors it’s decked out with.
+These sensors make nearly impossible for you to damage your clothes with it, and allows you to iron in or out creases with ease and precision.

 The iron uses just one setting, no matter what type of fabric you’re dragging it across, be that cotton or jeans, silk or polyester, pumping out steam as it moves automatically to help you avoid singeing your clothing.
-What’s particularly smart is the onboard motion sensor – if it notices a lack of movement, it’ll quickly halt the steam, cooling the underside of the iron and letting you leave it for as long as you want right on your delicate clothes without moving or turning off the iron, safe in the knowledge it won’t burn through.
+What’s particularly smart is the onboard motion sensor.
+If it notices a lack of movement, it’ll quickly halt the steam, cooling the underside of the iron and letting you leave it on your delicate clothes for as long as you want without moving or turning off the iron, safe in the knowledge it won’t burn through.

 Smart suits, safe silks